-What Can I Do With a Master's in Communication?
+What Can You Do With a Master's in Communication?

 Communication is a broad field that allows professionals to move seamlessly within a wide variety of positions, roles, and companies.
-Holding a communication master's degree lets new graduates take fascinating roles in businesses, political campaigns, and nonprofit organizations.
+A communication master's degree allows new graduates to take on fascinating roles within businesses, political campaigns, and nonprofit organizations.
 Students with a passion for creativity, public speaking, writing, technology, and critical thinking do well in communication-oriented professions.
-Choosing a master's in communication with several concentration options can help students focus their degrees and may make them more competitive in a professional environment.
+Choosing master's in communication programs that feature several concentration options can help students focus their degrees and may make them more competitive in a professional environment.
 Many employers are looking for great communicators to help them shape and deliver messages.

 - Advertising, Promotions, and Marketing Managers

 Helping generate the public's interest in their companies' goods or services, these professionals work with art directors, advertising sales agents, and financial staff members to plan and execute marketing and advertising campaigns.
 They may develop pricing strategies, initiate market research, and negotiate advertising contracts.
 Most advertising, promotions, or marketing manager positions require a degree in a communication-related field.